masefa11/swe3313Project/Technology-Description.md

 ## Storage System
  • SQL

 We have chosen to implement SQL as our primary database storage system.
 SQL, being a widely recognized and accepted language for database management, aligns with the expertise and familiarity of our team members.

 ## Planning
  • YouTrack

-We have been tasked with utilizing YouTrack for the purpose of generating Gantt charts and project plans to effectively manage our team's progress throughout the entirety of this endeavor.
+We have been tasked with utilizing YouTrack to generate Gantt charts and project plans to effectively manage our team's progress throughout the entirety of this endeavor.
 YouTrack provides a diverse set of features that hold substantial potential for enhancing the operational efficiency of software development teams and other workflows centered around project management.

  • GitHub